 Wey Education is committed to protecting you, and your family’s personal information.
 This Privacy Notice, together with any other documents referred to within, sets out the basis on which we will process any personal data about current, past and prospective pupils (referred to as “pupils” in this Privacy Notice), and their parents, carers or guardians (referred to as “parents” in this Privacy Notice).

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-Wey Education is the Data Controller and is committed to protecting the rights of individuals in line with the Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR).
+Wey Education is the Data Controller and is committed to protecting the rights of individuals in line with the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR), 2020.